Be Prepared for Hurricane Season!

 Half of an empty white Nesco dehydrator tray

-Start buying an extra gallon or two of water each week when you shop.
+WATER: Start buying an extra gallon or two of water each week when you shop.
 This way, the expense won't be 'all at once' when the hurricane strikes and you'll be hurricane-ready!
-Plus, it's easier to carry one (or two) water bottles at a time. :-)
+Plus, it's easier to carry one (or two) water bottles at a time and you won't feel and look like a hoarder. :-)

-Follow our six steps and store it safely so that you'll be prepared with dehydrated food on hand.
-Our dehydrated food is vacuum-sealed, so it keeps out any rain water too!
+Follow my six steps and store it safely so you'll be prepared with plenty of dehydrated food on hand.
+Our dehydrated food is vacuum-sealed in air-tight and water-tight bags and keeps out rain water too!

 We had our 'wake-up' call in 2004 after I'd been in Florida 24 years without seeing any hurricanes personally.
 We do not take the hurricane season lightly anymore.